mseminatore/bintools/README.md

 ## What is bintools?

-This project provides a collection of code and tools for exploring Object files.
+This project provides a collection of code and tools for exploring and working with Object files.
 Specifically the [a.out](https://en.wikipedia.org/wiki/A.out) object file format used by early PDP-11 and UNIX operating systems.
 The a.out format was used in Linux up until the 1.2 kernel.

 > According to Wikipedia, the a.out file format was named as an abbreviated
-> form of "assembler output" and was the filename of the output from Ken
+> form of "assembler output" and was the defalt filename of the output from
-> Thompson's PDP-7 assembler.
+> Ken Thompson's PDP-7 assembler.

 ## Why bintools?